isabella232/docs-hub-dal/docs/ngsiagent_cookbook.md

 * The agent should be dockerized with the needed labels
 * The agent should be deployed with the Orchestrator

 *Note: We will include here a basic Ping NGSI agent as practical case.
-Code av ailable at: [https://gitpixel.satrdlab.upv.es/benmomo/ngsi-agents-thpa/src/master/thpa-ping](https://gitpixel.satrdlab.upv.es/benmomo/ngsi-agents-thpa/src/master/thpa-ping)*
+Code available at: [https://gitpixel.satrdlab.upv.es/benmomo/ngsi-agents-thpa/src/master/thpa-ping](https://gitpixel.satrdlab.upv.es/benmomo/ngsi-agents-thpa/src/master/thpa-ping)*

 ### Data Models